Tom Ross: October is time to think pink – even for guys

 Steamboat Springs — Editor’s note: Tom Ross is on vacation.
 This column originally was published in the Steamboat Today on Oct.
 9, 2005.

 I double dare you to walk into the Tap House on a Sunday afternoon during football season and order a Pink Squirrel.

-Have you ever stopped to wonder why not a single collegiate or NFL football team dresses out in pink?
-What is the intrinsic quality about the color pink that makes it something to be avoided by most men?
+Have you ever stopped to wonder why not a single collegiate or NFL football team dresses in pink?
+What is the intrinsic quality about pink that makes it something to be avoided by most men?
 Aside from the obvious, how is it different from any other color?

 There is at least one college football team and one pro team for which pink is the perfect color – the Panthers – at the University of Pittsburgh and the NFL team in Carolina.

 People might be surprised – those pink replica jerseys might fly off the shelves.
 OK, maybe not.

 I wore a pink dress shirt once when it was the designated uniform for groomsmen at a wedding.
 Another time, I purchased some pink ski pants.
 Seriously.
 Remember neon ski fashions?
 I bought those pants on sale and convinced a snowboard model to wear them for a photo shoot.
 I actually had the shot of a snowboarder jumping off a rock published in a national magazine.
 They paid me money.

 However, the model hasn’t spoken to me since.
 You’d think he’d be more grateful.
 Today, the pink ski pants are buried in a big cardboard box marked in black Sharpie: “Halloween.”

 At my house, we hang clothes in the closet on nice chunky plastic hangers instead of the wire hangers that come from the drycleaner.
 Once, in the midst of an irrational snit, I perceived that my wife was hogging the nice brown and forest green hangers.
 So, I bought her a couple of packages of pink hangars, thinking it would be obvious that they were reserved for her use and her use only.
 I was mistaken.